Particles Frequently Asked Questions

 This is the base Particles:

-The Tree is the data structure in Particles.
-Types like booleans, ints and vectors only exist at the higher level Scroll Dialect level.
-The theory behind Particles is that concepts like booleans, ints and vectors are just kinds of Trees.
+This tree-like Node called Particle is the data structure in Particles.
+Types like booleans, ints and vectors only exist at the higher level once Parsers is added.

-Higher level Scroll Dialects are where additional concepts can be added like strings, integers, booleans, control flow, assignment, encapsulation, functions, and so forth.
+Parsers and Scroll (which is written in Parsers) is where additional concepts can be added like strings, integers, booleans, control flow, assignment, encapsulation, functions, and so forth.

 What are the basic terms when talking about things written in Particles?